DrewDavidson1999/MIST353_Project/SampleProject/Pages/README.md

 ### Razor Page 1 - Delete Location
 - **Location**: `Pages/LDelete`
 - Description: The Location Delete Razor page is used to delete one of the loctions from the database.
 The Razor page displays the locations in the database and allows you to remove the specific location.
-- API Used: `spPreLocAdd`
+- API Used: `spPreLocAdd` API
-- Database Interaction:
+- Database Interaction: This deletes locations by ID from the ext_Locations table in WeatherDataDB.
 - Functionality:

 ### Razor Page 2 - Delete User
 - **Location**: `Pages/UDelete`
 - Description: The User Delete Razor page is used to delete a user from the user table in the database.
 The Razor page allows you to view all the users in the database and delete one of the users from the page.
-- API Used: `spUserDelete`
+- API Used: `UDelete` API
-- Database Interaction:
+- Database Interaction: This deletes users by ID from the ext_User table in the WeatherDataDB.
 - Functionality: